Portraits of Mozart: Edlinger 1790 portrait

-Inauthentic portraits
+A selection of inauthentic portraits

 Anonymous 1764 portrait

 It supposedly shows Mozart in front of a round table with an open book, looking at the viewer while holding a bird's nest.
 It is dated 1764 and attributed to the German painter Johan Zoffany, but no conclusive evidence supports this attribution.
 It is probable that Zoffany met the Mozarts during their London stay between 1764 and 1765, a time in which the artist enjoyed the patronage of King George III and Queen Charlotte, and his name is mentioned in Leopold's travel notes.
 However, no mention of a portrait being realised appears in the correspondence, and most importantly, Zoffany's own signature is absent.
 The painting was considered authentic for a long time, supported by Schurig's positive comments.

 The painting was rejected as a portrait of Mozart by Deutsch and Hutchings On their part, Penelope Treadwell was more nuanced on the possibility of the artwork being authentic, while British art historian Martin Postle rejected the authorship of Zoffany.
 A detailed examination by Mozart scholar Dexter Edge came to the conclusion that the portrait was not by Zoffany and neither represented Mozart.
 In the end, the Mozarteum considered the portrait to the spurious.

 The painting was owned by British art dealer Percy Moore Turner, who sold it to the Mozarteum in Salzburg on 1924, claiming that the sitter was Mozart according to the signature "W. A. Mozart 1764" on a page of the book.
 A subsequent restoration realised in 1928 removed all overpaint, including the aforementioned signature.
 Thus the attribution was probably created at some point to sell the portrait at a much higher price.
 It is oil on canvas, being owned and exhibited by the Mozarteum.

 Helbling's 1765–67 portrait

 This supposedly shows Mozart looking at the viewer while playing the keyboard.
 It is dated circa 1765–67, painted by the Austrian artist Franz Thaddäus Helbling, whose signature appears in the bottom right corner of the score.
 For a long time it was considered to be authentic, being included in Schurig's list of authentic portraits of Mozart.
 Leisching and Einstein pointed at inconsistent details when compared with the authentic portraits, specially the brown eyes when Mozart's were known to be blue.
-Deutsch rejected its aunthenticity based on the facial features and the clothes.
+Deutsch rejected its authenticity based on the facial features and the clothes.

 Erna Felmayer discovered that the sitter is actually Count Karl Maximilian Firmian, who was born the same year as Mozart and was one of his childhood friends.
 The Firmians were a noble family with close ties of patronage to the Mozarts.
 Karl was grandson of Count Franz Lactanz Firmian, chief steward at the Salzburg residence who was also in charge of the court music.
 It is oil on canvas, owned by the Mozarteum in Salzburg.